sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

     }
 ```

-Wohoo, that's it...lets test it and I will create some new prediction overrides...
+Woohoo, that's it...let's test it and I will create some new prediction overrides...

 ??? warning "Screwed something up on the way...hey, that's software engineering...just copy ;)"
     ``` json